Lehman Alumni Helping the Next Generation

 Beginnings: The Last Mile Scholarship Fund

-Ms. Beirne has a deep appreciation for the education she received from Lehman and is proud to have the opportunity to give back with The Last Mile Scholarship.
-Her commitment to the Herbert H. Lehman College Foundation includes an endowed fund to provide scholarship support to undergraduate students pursuing a degree in Nursing or Education, and for seniors experiencing a financial shortfall in their final semester.
+Ms. Beirne has a deep appreciation of the education she received from Lehman and is proud to have the opportunity to give back with The Last Mile Scholarship.
+Her commitment to the Herbert H. Lehman College Foundation includes an endowed fund to provide scholarship support to undergraduate students pursuing a degree in nursing or education, and for seniors experiencing a financial shortfall in their final semester.
 This fund will be essential for students to realize their dream of completing a degree.

 Ms. Beirne had a successful career in education and finance, beginning after graduation by joining V.I.S.T.A., where she worked on criminal justice reform for four years.
 She then taught secondary school mathematics for over a decade in New York City and Westchester County.
 In 1985, after earning an MBA from Baruch College, she secured a position in structured finance which began a career that would last for over 25 years.
 She volunteered for several years at the International Rescue Committee, counseling asylees and refugees on the broad range of educational opportunities available at CUNY.